 - Adults: 7 to 8 hours

 Helping your child sleep better will also help you as their caregiver.
-Caregivers and parents of children with ASD tend to have more sleep problems than the average adult, whether due to the emotional stress of raising an autistic child or interruptions during the night from their child.
-Further, parents of autistic children sleep less overall, have worse sleep quality, and wake up earlier than other parents.
+Caregivers and parents of children with ASD tend to have more sleep problems than the average adult, whether due to the emotional stress of raising a child or interruptions during the night from their child.
+Further, parents of children with ASD sleep less overall, have worse sleep quality, and wake up earlier than other parents.

 Many behavioral changes can completely resolve or at least alleviate sleep issues for children with autism.
 The following tips have been helpful for parents: